-How to Build a JavaScript Chat App
+How to Build Encrypted Chat

 App and web development have come a long way over the last few years.
 We use a lot of chat apps everyday.
 One of the most widely used features is live chat.
 However, do we really understand how the applications secure our messages?
 This tutorial helps us answer that question.
 Using the React CometChat UI Kit, Firebase backend services and Virgil Security, you will learn how to build end to end encrypted chat app with CometChat